kpecsok98/Worcester-Greenspace/README.md

-# Visually Analyzing Green Space in Worcester by Environmental Justice Neigbhorhood Presence
+# Visually Analyzing Green Space in Worcester by Environmental Justice Census Block Group (CBG) Presence
 This tutorial was created by Kyle Pecsok as a final project for Professor Shadrock Robert's Course 'Computer Programming for GIS' course.
 If you have any questions please feel free to email me at kpecsok@clarku.edu.

 ### Things needed for this tutorial